Siege of Taiz: 2015

 By 15 April 2015, Yemeni military sources reported that five pro-Saleh military brigades defected throughout the country, with one of them battling Houthis in the Taiz Governorate.

 Airstrikes pounded Republican Guard and Houthi military positions in and around Taiz on 17 April 2015.
 A government official in Taiz told Xinhua that the airstrikes had caused dozens of injuries and virtually destroyed Taiz's infrastructure, as well as the military bases they struck.

 Between 17 and 18 April 2015, at least 30 people were killed when Houthi gunmen, supported by the elite Republican Guard, assaulted the headquarters of the 35th Armoured Army Brigade, which had declared its loyalty to Hadi.
 The dead included 8–16 pro-Hadi and 14–19 Houthi fighters, as well as three civilians.
 Another report put the number of dead at 85.
 On the morning of 19 April, 10 more Houthi and four pro-Hadi fighters were killed.

 On 22 April 2015, Houthi forces captured the pro-Hadi brigade's military base in Taiz.
-An air-strike was conducted against the base shortly after its capture.
+An airstrike was conducted against the base shortly after its capture.
 10 pro-Hadi soldiers were killed in the battle for the base.

 Four days later, residents reported that pro-Hadi forces had captured several city districts from the Houthis.
-Fighting was heaviest around government and security buildings in the city center, with some 20 civilians being killed.
-The WHO put the death toll at 19 civilians, after the local Al-Thawra hospital was hit.
+Fighting was heaviest around government and security buildings in the city center, with some 20 civilians killed.
+After the local Al-Thawra hospital was hit, the WHO put the death toll at 19 civilians.

 Fighting broke out in Taiz on 16 May, despite a five-day ceasefire agreed to by the Houthis, military factions, and Saudi-led coalition.
 At least a dozen civilians and a number of fighters on both the pro-Houthi and pro-Hadi sides were killed.

 On 24 July, airstrikes targeted two residential complexes belonging to engineers and technicians of al-Mukha power plant of Taiz province.

 By 5 August 2015, pro-Hadi forces at Ta'izz had received reinforcements from the south, allowing them to capture 75% of Ta'izz.

-On 16 August 2015, only days after a large-scale pro-Hadi offensive in southern Yemen, Pro-Hadi forces, backed by Saudi airstrikes, recaptured most of the city of Ta'izz.
-However, Houthis managed to reverse loyalist gains, capturing a number of strategic positions of Al-Salih Gardens, along with areas of the Al-Dabab Mountain region after weeks of losses, while Hadi-loyalists attributed the retreat due to lack of military equipment, compared to Houthi forces in the area who enjoyed an advantage in terms of supplies.
+On 16 August 2015, only days after a large-scale pro-Hadi offensive in southern Yemen, pro-Hadi forces, backed by Saudi airstrikes, recaptured most of the city of Ta'izz.
+However, Houthis managed to reverse loyalist gains, capturing a number of strategic positions of Al-Salih Gardens, along with areas of the Al-Dabab Mountain region after weeks of losses, while Hadi loyalists attributed the retreat due to lack of military equipment, compared to Houthi forces in the area who enjoyed an advantage in terms of supplies.

-14 civilians were killed and 70 wounded on 22 October due to shellings by Houthis and pro-government forces.
+14 civilians were killed and 70 wounded on 22 October due to shelling by Houthis and pro-government forces.

-Saudi Arabian Colonel Abdullah al-Saihan and Emirati Colonel Mohammed Ali al-Kitbi, who were operating in the Taiz area, were killed in a rocket strike by Houthi militiamen on 14 December 2015.
+Saudi Arabian Colonel Abdullah al-Sahian and Emirati Colonel Mohammed Ali al-Kitbi, who were operating in the Taiz area, were killed in a rocket strike by Houthi militiamen on 14 December 2015.
 They were some of the senior-most officers of the Saudi-led coalition killed in the war.